-A longer period would prepare them for successful independence whilst remaining with their peer group.
+A longer period would prepare the young person for successful independence whilst remaining with their peer group.

 As according to the guidelines appropriate in depth risk assessments will be conducted in regards to the young people over 18 being with their peer group who are under 18 years.